 Here at HEN we have seen a significant increase in enquiries about home-education both from a legal and practical perspective.
-Whilst we are unable to offer legal or medical advice regarding the decision to return to school, we can offer some guidance and support.
+While we are unable to offer legal or medical advice regarding the decision to return to school, we can offer some guidance and support.
 If you are concerned about returning to school, we suggest the following:

 If you haven’t already done so, contact your school to express your concerns and find out what new measures will be in place.
 Most schools seem to be informing parents of these measures and requirements in the run-up to the commencement of term.
 This information may be sufficient to put your mind at rest.